freedomofpress/securedrop/docs/install.md

     ControlPort 9151
     HidServAuth b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1

-The torrc file for the second journalist should look like something this:
+And the torrc file for the second journalist should look like something this:

     # If non-zero, try to write to disk less frequently than we would otherwise.
     AvoidDiskWrites 1